Postpartum depression, like many mental illnesses, has a way of making a woman feel suicidal.

 Meet with a financial adviser.
 No, not to “get your affairs in order” but rather, to make a financial plan for the future.
 Find out how to save and manage your money to make sure it will last.
 Financial problems can cause a lot stress and suicidal behavior.
 Having a financial plan for the future can help you feel more prepared for the road ahead.
 You can start getting your finances organized by downloading a Finance Tracker kit from Shine Sheets.

 Suicidal tendencies are only one of the many nasty symptoms of postpartum depression.
 Women also have to deal with postpartum rage, intrusive thoughts and a whole slew of physical pain as well.
 Even with a treatment plan in place, it is likely something that mothers will have to battle their entire lives.

-The key to keeping postpartum depression symptoms under control is avoiding the things that trigger it, such as stress, illness or sleep deprivation.
+The key to keeping postpartum depression symptoms under control is avoiding the things that trigger it, such as stress, illness, sleep deprivation or the winter blues.